Work Experience Program

-Excellent, you’ve come to the right place!
-One of the core principles guiding the MARS project is mentorship and education.
-As a result, every year the MARS Wildlife Rescue Centre offers young aspiring wildlife caregivers an opportunity to come to MARS to get hands on experience working with injured, ill or orphaned wildlife.
+Mentorship and education are among our core guiding principles at MARS.
+As a result, every year the MARS Wildlife Hospital offers young aspiring wildlife rehabilitators an opportunity to gain hands on experience working with injured, ill or orphaned wildlife.

-We accept volunteer intern applications all year round.
-These are unpaid positions and are filled on a rotating basis of anywhere from two weeks to several months, depending on your availability.
+We accept work experience volunteers all year round.
+These are full-time unpaid positions filled on a rotating basis of anywhere from two weeks to several months, depending on your availability.

-The wildlife centre is staffed by a Wildlife Supervisor, certified rehabbers and many dedicated volunteers.
-As a volunteer intern you will become part of a team of like-minded people and will be treated with respect and friendship.
+The Wildlife Hospital is staffed by a Wildlife Rehabilitation Manager, Assistant Wildlife Rehabilitation Manager, and many dedicated volunteers.
+As a work experience volunteer you will become part of a team of like-minded people and will be treated with respect and friendship.

-As a volunteer intern, you can expect to be involved in all aspects of the rehabilitation process although your main responsibility will be diet preparation, feeding and cleaning.
-You will also be expected to take part in animal and bird rescues and releases, administer treatments, participate in building projects and grounds maintenance and participate in our community outreach program.
+You can expect to be involved in all aspects of the rehabilitation process, although your main responsibilities will be diet preparation, feeding, and cleaning.
+You will also participate in animal rescues and releases, treatment administration, building projects, grounds maintenance, and our community outreach program.

 We will contact all applicants during the selection process.
 Thank you for your interest!